day8/re-frame-10x/docs/HyperlinkedInformation/EventCodeTracing.md

 Beneath that, the form by form execution trace is shown row after row - the first form executed is shown as the first row, then the next form executed is the next row, etc. The first form - the one at the top - will likely be somewhat small and nested.
 A leaf of the forms tree.
 The last form executed will be the entire body of the `fn`.

 The indent level of a trace row indicates "the depth" of the form being executed from a source code point of view, and to assist with orientation, when you mouse-hover over a row of trace, the associated source code is highlighted within the display at the top.

-### Show Me

-Source code for the event handler is shown at the top.

-Beneath that, the form by form exection trace is shown row after row - the first form executed is shown as the first row, then the next form executed is the next row, etc. The first form - the one at the top - will likely be somewhat small and nested.
-A leaf of the forms tree.
-The last form exectuted will be the entire body of the `fn`.

-The indent level of a trace row indicates "the depth" of the form being executed from a source code point of view, and to assist with orientation, when you mouse-hover over a row of trace, the associated source code is highlighted within the display at the top..

 ![Estim8 demo](/docs/images/estim8-demo.png)